andymasteroffish/arcadegamelauncher/README.md

-# arcadegamelauncher
-a thing to launch your games.
+You can use this to launch your games.
+What a joy.
+What a pleasure.